Our Favourite Ideas for a Kid's Birthday Party in Edinburgh

 This five-star attraction has something for everyone.
 For almost 50 years the huge Royal Yacht Britannia served the Royal Family and travelled more than a million nautical miles to become one of the most famous of all ships in the world.
 Queen Elizabeth II has welcomed glittering state visits, Royal receptions, honeymoons and family holidays.
 Featuring a dedicated crew of 220 Royal Yachtsmen, the majestic ship is an emblem of decadence.
 Well, perhaps not for the 220 seamen, but that’s by the by.
 Look closely and you’ll be able to spot that the Royal couple slept in separate beds - even then.
 Make sure you don’t leave without grabbing a cup of tea on the Royal Deck tearoom.
 If you’re visiting the ship to celebrate a kid's birthday party in Edinburgh, then make sure to entertain all those under the age of 13 by tasking them with the following: all the clocks on board remain stopped at 3:01pm.
 The exact time H.M.
 The Queen was piped ashore for the final time during the decommissioning ceremony.
 Can they spot all the clocks that show this?

-Welcome to Camera Obsucra, a world of illusion, wonder and delight – great for a kid's birthday party in Edinburgh.
+Welcome to Camera Obscura, a world of illusion, wonder and delight – great for a kid's party.
 The immersive space works with artists, inventors and technical wizards to create mind blowing illusions.
 Situated just a stone’s throw from Edinburgh Castle and featuring more than five floors and over 100 interactive, hands-on exhibits, it has something to entertain all ages.
-It’s perfect for travelling to Edinburgh to celebrate a kids birthday party.
+It’s perfect for travelling to Edinburgh to celebrate a birthday party.
 Test your brain - and theirs - against mind-bending illusions.